fasihere/Walking-Robot-Design/README.md

 # Walking-Robot-Design
 This is a walking robot designed in Fusion360 using the Jansen linkage mechanism, done as part of Engineering Design core course.
 The complete report can be found on this repo along with a ppt.

-*	This robot was designed prioritising cost effectiveness but also an efficiency.
+*	This robot was designed prioritising cost effectiveness but also keeping efficiency in mind.
 *	In this project, we calculated the dimensions required for least cost and visualized the stresses that developed using Ansys.